What to Include in a Funeral Program

 Even though the title is just a short phrase or caption, it is a very important part of the program.
 The title or caption helps set the overall tone of the the service and program.
 This article list several program titles or captions for your funeral program or memorial booklet.

 Service information is often given.
-This includes the Date and Time of the service as well as the location and sometimes the address of the service.
+This includes the Date and Time of the service as well as the location or venue and sometimes the address of the service.
 The Officiant, Pastor or Eulogist is sometimes listed as well.

 Most programs include a cover photo of the deceased, or a photo somewhere within the program.
 Photos can be current, or from a different era in your loved one's life.
 If you choose not to include a photo, there are many funeral program templates that do not require a photo.
 See our article of funeral program pictures for more information.